Key takeaways

 • Internal BPO: An internal BPO involves a real estate agent spending time inside the property to evaluate the home’s condition, take measurements and capture photographs.

 • External BPO: An external BPO is much less involved.
-With this type of broker price opinion, the real estate agent doesn’t even enter the home.
-Instead, they assign a value to it based on the exterior and location of the property.
+The real estate agent doesn’t even enter the property, but instead assigns it a value based on its exterior appearance/condition and its location.

 How broker price opinions work